ab9mamun/emil-website/content/authors/sayyed-mostafa-mostafavi/_index.md

 - Postdocs
 ---
 ## About Me
-Dr. S M Mostafavi joined EMIL as a Postdoctoral Researcher.
+Dr. S.M.
+Mostafavi joined EMIL as a Postdoctoral Researcher.
 He obtained his PhD from Queen’s University in Canada and was a faculty member in Iran before joining EMIL.